Saemaeul-ho

-The Saemaeul-ho class was phased out on all lines except the Janghang Line by the ITX-Saemaeul starting on May 12, 2014.
-The new ITX-Saemaeul trains have a faster average speed of 150 kilometers per hour, and replaced the older Saemaeul trains gradually until April 30, 2018.
+The Saemaeul-ho class started to be phased out by the ITX-Saemaeul starting on May 12, 2014.
+The new ITX-Saemaeul trains have a faster average speed of 150 kilometers per hour, and replaced the older Saemaeul trains gradually until April 30, 2018 when the last traditional Saemaeul-ho train ran between Iksan and Yongsan on the Janghang Line.